-I’m sure you’ve heard me say a billion times how important it is not to sleepwalk through life and not do anything with it.
+I’m sure you’ve heard me say a billion times how important it is not to sleepwalk through life and fail to do anything with it.
 We only get one so it’s important to own it.
 But just in case you want to know what happens to those who do take action and practical steps towards creating the life they want, this post is for you.

 These are just three of the incredible emails I get from readers of this website and trainees on my DIY VA course whose lives have changed for the better.